razoumov/publish/02-task-parallelism.md

 ~~~
 var x = 0;
-writeln('This is the main thread starting a synchronous task');
+writeln('This is the main thread starting a synchronous thread');
 sync {
   begin {
     var count = 0;